JSM2512/RAG-Assistant/README.md

 - 📄 **Document Upload:** Build a custom knowledge base from internal PDFs and text files.
 - 💬 **Natural Language Q&A:** Ask questions and get answers sourced directly from your docs.
+- ✈️ **Aviation Data RAG:** Integrate and query 80+ aviation data reports as a specialized vector database for aviation-related Q&A, enabling deep domain insights and analysis.
 - 🔄 **Multi-turn Conversations:** Chat with context-aware memory for richer discussions.
 - 🔎 **Source Attribution:** Every answer lists the document sources and page numbers.
 - 📊 **Analytics Dashboard:** Track query count, response latency, and answer accuracy.